SapanaDashoni15/OOPS/README.md

 ### 3. Inheritance → Reusability of Code
 (https://www.geeksforgeeks.org/cpp/inheritance-in-c/)

-One class can inherit properties and methods of another class.
+it is a mechanism in which One class can inherit properties and methods of another class.

 Promotes code reuse.